asubah/cmssw-autotuning/README.md

 ## Results

-These are results from an autotuning experiment on different GPUs:
+These are results (events / seconds) from an autotuning experiment on different GPUs:

 | GPU | Baseline | Tuned |
 | :----------- | ------: | -----: |